Nintendo video game consoles: Game Boy Color (1998)

-The Game Boy Color (GBC or CGB) was a transitional upgrade of the original Game Boy, part of the fifth generation of handheld consoles, made to better compete with the WonderSwan and Neo Geo Pocket.
+The Game Boy Color (GBC or CGB) was a transitional upgrade of the original Game Boy, part of the fifth generation of handheld consoles, made to better compete with the Neo Geo Pocket Color and the Japan-only WonderSwan Color.
+It was released on October 21, 1998 in Japan, November 18, 1998 in North America, November 23, 1998 in Europe, and November 27, 1998 in Australia.
 Compared to the original Game Boy, the Game Boy Color features a color TFT screen rather than monochrome, a processor that can operate twice as fast, and four times as much memory.
 It retains backward compatibility with games initially developed for its predecessor.
 While the handheld was slightly thicker, taller and had a smaller screen than its immediate predecessor, the Game Boy Pocket, the Color was significantly smaller than the original Game Boy.
 By the time sales ended in March 2003, all variants of the monochrome Game Boy and the Game Boy Color combined had sold 118.69 million units worldwide, making them the fourth best-selling system of all time.
 Its best-selling games are Pokémon Gold and Silver, which collectively shipped 23 million units worldwide.